ericME/beer/README.md

 -------------------------------

 I couldn't wait for the lager to finish, so this is my interim attempt.
+Primary: 2 weeks @ 70-75F
+Rack to Keg, secondary 1 week at 40F.

 |Characteristic | Notes:        |
 | ------------- | ------------  |